Who We Are

 We are the libraries and archives of Harvard University.

 At Harvard Library, we are champions of curiosity.
 We aim to be global leaders in expanding world knowledge and intellectual exploration.
 We engage with our communities in the creation and sharing of new knowledge, connecting them with the vast collections that we curate and steward through collaborations around the world.
-At its core, our mission for over four centuries has been to advance the learning, research, and pursuit of truth that are at the heart of Harvard.
+At its core, our mission for nearly four centuries has been to advance the learning, research, and pursuit of truth that are at the heart of Harvard.
 Our efforts are motivated and powered by working collaboratively, embracing diverse perspectives, championing access, aiming for the extraordinary, and always leading with curiosity.

 We champion curiosity for the betterment of the world.